Podcast Link At End

 We've been thinking a lot about White-tailed Deer this winter, about how they survive in cold weather and where they are right now in their annual cycle.
 By coincidence we were walking up one of our trails on 13 February and came across an interesting artifact that told us the 8-point buck that occasionally entered the bird feeding area at Hilton Pond North is no more.
 Well, to be clear, the buck is doing fine, but he's lost his headdress.
 What we found was his four-tined left antler (above), very recently discarded as indicated by a tiny bit of fresh blood on its base.
 Ironically, we even had a photo (below) of this buck on 2 February, just 11 days prior, still wearing both antlers and all eight points.

 Among the hoofed mammals, there are two main kinds of pointy head ornaments in North America: 1) Horns (made of fingernail-like keratin that is permanent and typically continues to grow throughout the animal's life, typically with a bony core), as in bovids such as cattle, sheep, bison, etc.; and, 2) Antlers (bony appendages that last one year), as in members of the Cervidae (deer, Moose, and Elk).
 For most cervids just males bear antlers, male AND female Caribou being the exception.
-(A third New World group is the Pronghorn, a native antelope in which both sexes have antlers with a bony core, covered by a keratin sheath shed annually by males, irregularly in females.
-Thanks to Wayne Woodroof for the Pronghorn reminder)
+(A third New World group is the Pronghorn, a native antelope in which both sexes have horns with a bony core; that's covered by a keratin sheath shed annually by males, irregularly in females.
+Cattle, by comparison, have bony horns and non-shedding keratin sheaths.
+Thanks to Wayne Woodroof for the Pronghorn reminder.)

 Through October and into early November, testosterone levels continue climbing and the buck enters the pre-rut phase, rubbing saplings to mark territory (above) and making scrapes on the ground where he deposits scent from glands near his eyes and between his hooves.
 As late November arrives in upper Ashe County, does begin coming into estrus and the rut kicks into high gear.